Afghan interpreters' scheme 'utter failure'

 Afghan interpreters' scheme utter failure, say MPs

-A scheme aimed at helping Afghan civilians who worked as interpreters for the Army has proved an "utter failure", MPs have said.
+A scheme aimed at protecting Afghan civilians who worked as interpreters for the Army has not resettled a single person in the UK and has proved an "utter failure", MPs have said.

-The Commons Defence Committee said not a single person potentially at risk of Taliban reprisals had been resettled in the UK so far via the initiative.

-It had gone to "considerable lengths" to stop their relocation, it argued.
+The Commons Defence Committee said the Intimidation Scheme had instead gone to lengths to stop relocations.

-Campaigners warned of "false hopes" but ministers said the aim was to enable people to live safely in their country.
+The Ministry of Defence says Britain is the only nation that has a team in Kabul, investigating intimidation.

+Mr Tugendhat told the BBC an interpreter he had served alongside "earned his place in the UK many times over".

+"But there are others and that is why I gave evidence to the committee," he added.

-The cross-party report said the Intimidation Scheme's shortcomings were in marked contrast to another initiative, known as the Redundancy Scheme, which has seen 1,150 Afghans re-homed in Britain.
+The cross-party report said the Intimidation Scheme's shortcomings were in contrast to another initiative, known as the Redundancy Scheme, which has seen 1,150 Afghans re-homed in Britain.

 It called for a more "sympathetic approach" to those who risked their lives to support British forces during their 13-year combat mission in Afghanistan, which ended in 2014.